oliviawarner/Task-Manager-Android-App/Task-Manager-in-Android---Fall-2020-master/Task-Manager-in-Android---Fall-2020-master/README.md

-# TaskManger
-Task Manager Application for Android devices
+# Task Android Application

-Will have Details and Services tabs these tabs will have services listed and the details and associated with them
+This folder skips through ignored folders and files.
+There is also a zipped project folder to view unignored files.